Ruiyang-Wang/STA304-Paper-1/README.md

-# Marriages in Toronto before and after the pandemic
+# Communicable Disease Trends in Ontario

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repository provides an analysis of communicable disease trends in Ontario, Canada, for the year 2023.
+The analysis focuses on three key diseases: HIV, Salmonellosis, and Influenza - sporadic.
+The data is sourced from the City of Toronto's Open Data Portal and processed using R programming.
+The findings aim to support public health interventions and guide future research on disease dynamics.

 ## File Structure

-The repo is structured as:
+The repository is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+- `data/raw_data` contains the raw data as obtained from the City of Toronto's Open Data Portal.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+- `data/analysis_data` contains the cleaned dataset that was used in the analysis.
--   `model` contains fitted models.
+- `model` contains fitted models for analyzing disease trends and predictions.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+- `other` contains relevant literature, details about data processing, and additional sketches.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+- `paper` contains the files used to generate the paper, including the Quarto document, reference bibliography file, and the final report.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+- `scripts` contains the R scripts used to clean, analyze, and visualize the data.

-## Statement on LLM usage
+## Statement on LLM Usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Some of the code were developed with the help of a large language model (LLM) for discovering the way to generate certain graphs in R code, and improving citation and paper formating in qmd. file editing.
+You may find all talks in the other/llm/usage.txt.